amin-ghr/GeoClustering_VRP/README.md

 4. **Cluster Centroids**: Calculates cluster centroids and filters out small clusters based on a specified minimum cluster size.

-5. **Vehicle Routing Problem (VRP) for Clusters**: For each significant cluster, it solves the VRP problem using a Genetic Algorithm.
-The GA algorithm aims to minimize the total travel distance for each cluster.
+5. **Vehicle Routing Problem (VRP) for Clusters**: For each significant cluster, it solves the VRP problem using Google ortools which aims to minimize the total travel distance for each cluster.

 ## Getting Started